elixir-cloud-aai/elixir-cloud-aai/CONTRIBUTING.md

 are available and most projects should have one or more issues flagged as `good 1st issue`); or perhaps you would like to propose an issue or even a project yourself?
-2. Kindly introduce yourself by sending an [email][elixir-cloud-oss-rep] to our representative for external contributors, who will then fill you in with details on internal communication channels and add you to a GitHub team.
-3. Sign up to [GitHub][github].
+2. Sign up to [GitHub][github].
-4. Before you start working on your first issue, please carefully read the [contribution guidelines][contributing].
+3. Before you start working on your first issue, please carefully read the [contribution guidelines][contributing].
-5. Assign yourself to the issue of your choice
+4. Assign yourself to the issue of your choice
-6. Start coding :)
+5. Start coding :)

 [bh-ddbj]: <http://www.biohackathon.org/>
 [bh-elixir]: <https://www.biohackathon-europe.org/>